IBM/cp4ba-labs/22.0.1/Process Mining/README.md

 - **[Use Process Mining to Get Insights into Client Onboarding Workflow](Lab%20Guide%20-%20Use%20Process%20Mining%20to%20Get%20Insights%20into%20Client%20Onboarding%20Workflow.pdf)**    *Approximate Duration:* 1 hour 30 Minutes

-For this lab you can ue Tech Zone Porcess Mining Envrionmnet which can be reserved here.
+You can use Tech Zone Process Mining Environment for this lab, which can be reserved [here](https://techzone.ibm.com/collection/process-mining-with-task-mining-demo-and-etl).
+The lab instruction for this environment can be found [here](https://ibm.box.com/s/ds4j1a6xbzy7fqytubq3t71apmktvd27).